Direct7Design/5-minute-PHP-framework/TUTORIAL.md

 ### Configuration

-Source files are divided into 2 main directories: `app` and `public_html` (there's also `docs` with documentation, but it's not important for the framework itself). `app` directory contains the core files of the application, `public_html` is, on the other hand, the place where you'r server should point to.
+Source files are divided into 2 main directories: `app` and `public_html` (there's also `docs` with documentation, but it's not important for the framework itself). `app` directory contains the core files of the application, `public_html` is, on the other hand, the place where your server should point to.

 All settings and configuration options are held in `public_html/index.php` file.
 The only thing that should be changed in this file is this array: